akuzyakina/AzureFrontDoorWhatTheHack/README.md

 ## Introduction

 The Internet is much like water, in one hand an amazing thing that provides life/capability for so much, but in the other hand can be the most destructive force in nature.
-Large numbers of users, large size and/or number of resources on pages, malicious activity, site slows down the further away it is, or events triggering massive spikes in traffic are only a few of the problems **Azure Front Door** addresses.
-This challenge based hack is intended to teach you how to evolve a simulated local web site (https://www.contosomasks.com) into a globally accelerated, protected web site with burst offset.
+Large numbers of users, large size and/or number of resources on pages, malicious activity, site slows down the further away it is, or events triggering massive spikes in traffic are only a few of the problems that we need to adresss.
+This challenge based hack is intended to teach you how to evolve a simulated local web site into a globally accelerated and protected web site.

 ![image](https://user-images.githubusercontent.com/54835093/164018823-2d110aba-3052-4942-8713-ba9ec75b9d96.png)

 ## Learning Objectives
-In this hack you will solve common challenges for companies migrating to the cloud.

-Migrating to the cloud.
-Containerizing an application.
-Serverless-izing your application.
-DevOps-ing your application.

 In this hack you will be solving the common challenges for customers migrating their websites/webapps to the cloud: